 In this article, we have collected 20+ great mobile app ideas for you, and they will become more prominent in 2021 and in the nearest future.
 Our selection will inspire you to launch new breakthrough startups that will be of great use for your users.

 AR technologies are already developed enough to use them as a basis for great products created for various areas.
 For example, you can develop an application allowing you to add a photo of your room and then try “furnishing” it with different interior design elements: change wall colors, experiment with light, add and remove curtains, furniture items, etc.

 This is a great app idea for a mobile startup that you could monetize by partnering with furniture stores, or repair or design services.

 2. Book Reviews and Recommendations

-If you like reading books, you will surely see value in this idea.
+If you like reading books, you will surely see value in this simple app idea.
 Imagine an app with which you could take a picture of a book that interests you in a store and then instantly read feedback on it or recommendations for similar books.
 The data can be pulled from Goodreads, Amazon, and other similar platforms.

 3. Virtual Jewelry Try-On

 This is another way to use technology based on augmented reality.
-The user could try on appealing jewelry by uploading their photo in the app, and make a purchase decision based on the visualization.
+The user could try on appealing jewelry by uploading their photo in the application, and make a purchase decision based on the visualization.

 4. Application for Elderly People